SaphireFalcon/real_career/README.md

 These mods offer additional stories (contract set):

+- ScanSat to scan for resources and more contracts

+### Recommended Mods

 - MechJeb to make your life so much easier!
+Though, some of its functionality can be found in standard KSP, but just a little more difficult.
+- TweakScale will allow you to change size parts.
+The contracts are designed to do without this mod and this mod actually adds a tremendous amount of extra parts just for size.
+But sometimes you can make more beautiful stuff with the right sized parts.

-### Recommended Mods
+### To be added Mods

 - Station & Base building mods
   - USI MKS